jwu114/jwu114/README.md

 - 👋 You can call me Jerry.
 I'm a junior majoring in Computer Science at the University of Rochester.

-- 🐱 I'm a cat lover, and my hobbies include programming, traveling, listening to pop music and rap, watching movies, and playing video games.
+- 🐱 I'm a cat lover, and my hobbies include traveling, listening to pop music and rap, watching movies, and playing video games.

 - 🔍 My interests in CS topics are artificial intelligence, web development, blockchain, and cloud computing.